 How It’s Cared For

-The Chesterfield observatory is a modern, fully equipped facility fit for the 21st Century thanks the tireless efforts of many of our members and the fantastic support from the local community.
+The Chesterfield observatory is a modern, fully equipped facility fit for the 21st Century thanks to the tireless efforts of many of our members and the fantastic support from the local community.
 Grants from organisations, contributions from local societies, donations from the public and the membership fees willingly paid by our members (often along with other occasional donations that are made without fuss) have, along with work carried out by local tradesmen made the observatory a place that Chesterfield is proud of.
 It is that continuing level of support that will ensure the observatory survives long into the future to benefit many generations to come.
-Thank you to everyone – our members, our neighbours, the local community, our sponsors and the local media for all you do.
+Thank you to everyone – our members, our neighbours, the local community, our sponsors and the local media – for all you do.

 A Special Thank You